camnoalive/cash/README.md

 Features possibly coming in V1.1:

-Different font colors
+1. Different font colors

-Automatically adding Cash$ to windows path
+2. Automatically adding Cash$ to windows path

-Access to all windows and linux commands
+3. Access to all windows and linux commands

+4. More custom and Cash$ specific commands